 We discuss how we may meditate, contemplate, pray, and use other traditional spiritual practices and modern means to change our minds and hearts to perceive this Oneness or Nonduality in a pure state of consciousness, as nearly every religious and spiritual tradition points toward in so many different ways, and what this might also mean from a neurological or scientific point of view.
 And then from this experience of unitive consciousness we may learn how to love all beings, to do good in the world, and promote light, life, truth, beauty, mercy, and justice in all we do, and achieve a state of highest well-being and satisfaction in our lives and communities.

-My name is Bryce Haymond, and I started this community and write most of the articles as a springboard for discussion.
-You may see the articles here.
-My translation of Judeo-Christian scriptures is here.
-You can subscribe to email updates by clicking the menu button in the top-right corner, and clicking “Subscribe.”
+My name is Bryce Haymond, and I started this community and write articles and essays as a springboard for discussion.
+You may see the articles here, or a topical guide to the articles.
+My “mystical” translation of some Judeo-Christian scriptures is here.
+You can subscribe to receive updates via email, from the footer or the sidebar of any article, by entering your email address and clicking “Subscribe.”
 You can also learn more about me here, or contact me here.